JorgeCastilloPrz/jorgecastilloprz.github.io/_posts/2020-05-10-jetpack-compose-constraintlayout.md

 	</tr>
 </table>

+The only goal is to showcase how to use `ConstraintLayout` composable by yourself, so don't expect much magic on this first post but mostly the basics.

 For loading images from a remote URL seamlessly I'll be using Coil via the [Accompanist](https://twitter.com/chrisbanes/status/1261279161735208960) library, by [@chrisbanes](https://twitter.com/chrisbanes).
 This library provides some utilities for projects in the process of migration to Jetpack Compose, like a theme builder to load theme colors from the closest `Context`, so you can keep using your XML themes and styles while doing the migration.
+Pretty interesting in my opinion.

+Let's start by coding those rounded icon buttons on the image.

-First, I'm creating the rounded circles with an icon (or a text) inside as a seaprate component so we can reuse it.
-For those, we'll create a `RoundedIconButton` composable that gets a series of arguments: The `tag`, that will be used to reference composables within our `ConstraintLayout` declaration and we'll look into it later, the image vector asset, a text to put below it and an optional background color.
+I decided to code those as a separate component for reusability.
+The component has an icon and a text inside.
+The name is `RoundedIconButton`, which gets a series of arguments: The `tag`, that will be used to reference composables within our layout declaration and that we'll look into later, the image vector asset, a text to put below it and an optional background color.

 ```kotlin
 @Composable